Hawaii Braces For Hurricane Lane, Now A Category 5

 That storm killed six people and caused $1.8 billion in damage, including to food crops, and destroyed or damaged thousands of homes and buildings.

 "A lot of people are comparing the similarities between Iniki and Lane," Kauai resident Mike Miranda told the AP.
 "I remember how very little rain fell.
-But I remember the wind being the strongest force of nature I've ever witnessed and probably the scariest sounds I've ever heard in my life," he said.
+But I remember the wind being the strongest force of nature I've ever witnessed and probably the scariest sounds I've ever heard in my life."